CheopsForTheEdge/cheops/README.md

 the tests/g5k folder to understand how it is deployed and reuse it in other settings.

+Note that it is crucial to define your resource configuration, especially the relationship matrix, for cheops to work properly.
+See how to do that in the multiple tests.

 ## Files

 ```
 .
+├── guide               # Acme-specific utilities
 ├── api                	# Defines the routes for handling requests
 ├── replicator        	# Replicator package responsible for syncing
 ├── backends        	# Backends package responsible for executing requests